rancher/api-spec/README.md

 Some additional guidelines:
   - Names and attribute keys should be a single word when practical.
-  - Single-word collection, resource, attribute names SHOULD BE all lowercase.
+  - Single-word collection, resource, attribute names SHOULD be all lowercase.
   - Multiple words SHOULD be interCaps (also known as camelCase), not dash-separated, under_scored, or TitleCase.
   - Resource names SHOULD be singular, not plural.
     - These appear in a [resources's](#resources) <code>type:</code> and [schema's](#schemas) <code>id:</code>.